KyotoResearchInstitute_京都研究所_rice

-THE STUDY OF HERITAGE JAPANESE MATERIALS
+THE CASE FOR HERITAGE JAPANESE MATERIALS

 Kyoto Research Institute is dedicated to the interdisciplinary research of heritage Japanese materials for the advancement of sustainable living solutions worldwide.
 Leading the world in the appraisal, documentation, and responsible proliferation of these materials.